Lake Compounce Amusement and Water Park in Bristol, CT

 Boulder Dash, voted the world’s #1 wooden roller coaster, was a must for the kids and grown-ups in our group.
 Since having children, my tolerance for riding anything that swirls or turns you upside down has dropped considerably; however, Boulder Dash supposedly wasn't that kind of roller coaster so I thought I'd suck one up and do it for the kids.
 It was fast and jerky and absolutely terrifying.
 In the end, a favorite of our group.

-When the children found out that the soda was free and that there were self-serve stations all over the park they couldn't believe it.
-I also loved that 1) I didn't have to pay for drinks all day and 2) that we wouldn't have to stand in long lines to buy them.
-Some stations have water and some don't.
 The food selection was better than we had expected to find.
-Pizza, mexican and the typical burgers and fries were a hit with our crowd.
+Pizza, Mexican fare, and the typical burgers and fries were a hit with our crowd.
 They even had fresh salads and wine in the food court next to the water park.

 After getting their fill of of all the stomach turning rides, the kids were ready to splash it up in Splash Harbor, a water park that has tons of water fun including water slides, a wave pool, and a lazy river.
 There's even a sand beach on the lake where you can paddle boat and just chill out.
 They have cabanas for rent which I would consider getting if I went back on a busy day with a large crowd.
 However, after changing in the bath house and locking up our goods, we had no trouble finding 6 lounge chairs in a row to sit down and relax on while watching the kids slip and slide down the water tubes.